Emo, Ontario: Local government

 Emo is located in the Rainy River District.
 The current serving (acclaimed) mayor is Harold McQuaker, while Lisa Teeple, Harrold Boven, Phil Whatley, and Gerald Weiringa serve as councillors.
 Elections are held every four years, in October.

-Emo has been a source of controversy in the past, as it refused in 2020 to declare Pride Week or fly a pride flag.
-Mayor McQuaker, councillor Boven and former councillor Warren Toles voted against the motion to declare Pride Week, while former councillors Lincoln Dunn and Loriann Shortreed voted in favour.
-Subsequently, a complaint was filed against the Township and the three councillors with the Ontario Human Rights Tribunal, which is ongoing, and has cost Emo taxpayers an estimated $100,000 in legal fees, including the legal fees of the three council members named in the complaint.
+Pride flag controversy

+In 2020, Borderland Pride requested that the township of Emo recognize June as Pride Month and fly the Pride flag outside their municipal office.
+The town council voted 3–2 against this request, with Emo mayor Harold McQuaker commenting “There’s no flag being flown for the other side of the coin ... there’s no flags being flown for the straight people”.
+This resulted in Borderland Pride protesting by staging their own Pride Parade in Emo.

+In 2024, the Ontario Human Rights Tribunal ruled against the township and ordered them to pay $15,000 in compensation to Borderland Pride, with $5,000 of the fine coming from Harold McQuaker.
+The tribunal also ordered McQuaker and the Chief Administrative Officer of the municipality to complete a "Human Rights 101" training course, which is offered by the Ontario Human Rights Commission, within 30 days.
+Borderland Pride had previously offered to donate a third of their settlement to the Emo Public Library if they agreed to host a “drag story time event”.

 Amenities

 Emo is about halfway between two bridges to the United States, one at Fort Frances (approximately a 30-minute drive) and the other at Rainy River (about 40 minutes by road).
 It is identified in many cycling resources as an excellent overnight stopping point because of the facilities (shelter, showers and bathrooms) available in the waterfront park.